Preliminaries

 problem can be alleviated by adding pseudocounts to the

-or using positive counts in the
+with pseudocounts = 1 or using positive counts in the

-computations (type = "poscounts"
+computations (type = "poscounts")

 This method is similar to RLE but does create a reference sample.
 Instead, each sample is compared to each other to compute a median ratio (similar to RLE) The offset is then taken as the median of all the : The method fails when there is only one sample in the data set or when a sample shares no species with any other.